Shreveport Pirates: History

-The Pirates were created when Bernard Glieberman and his son Lonnie, owners of the Ottawa Rough Riders, expressed a desire to move the struggling franchise to the United States.
+The Pirates were created when Bernard Glieberman and his son Lonie, owners of the Ottawa Rough Riders, expressed a desire to move the struggling franchise to the United States.
 The CFL rejected this move, but engineered a deal in which the Rough Riders were essentially split in two.
 The Gliebermans received an expansion franchise in Shreveport, while a new ownership group took over the Rough Riders name, colours, and history.

 General manager J. I. Albrecht hired John Huard as head coach, but the Gliebermans overruled him and installed Forrest Gregg as coach before the team took its first snap.
 They needed until week 15 to record their first victory, a 24–12 win over the Sacramento Gold Miners.
 After the historic victory, the team won two out of their last three games, but they still finished last in the CFL East Division with a 3–15 record.
 Albrecht resigned and sued Glieberman and the Pirates.

 Top performers were wide receiver Charles Thompson with 641 yards receiving and three touchdowns and running back Martin Patton was the team leading rusher with 659 yards and eight touchdowns.
 Terrence Jones had 1,046 yards passing with four touchdowns and nine interceptions and Mike Johnson, of the University of Akron, passed for 1,259 yards and four touchdowns with 12 interceptions.
 The club averaged 17,871 fans per game (second-highest of the American teams, behind only Baltimore), and once the team snapped its losing streak, attendance rose near the end of the season, with a high of 32,011 for their season-ending victory over the Ottawa Rough Riders, a single-game attendance record for the American teams outside of Baltimore.

 Shreveport averaged more than 26 points per game in 1995, but gave up more than 28 en route to a 5–13 record.
 Billy Joe Tolliver completed 252 of 429 passes for 3,440 yards and 14 touchdowns.
 His favorite target was fellow Texas Tech product Wayne Walker, who caught 51 passes for 790 yards.
 Curtis Mayfield led the team in receptions with 58 for 846 receiving yards and two touchdowns.
 The team's leading rusher was former University of Miami player Martin Patton, who ran for 1,040 yards, third in the league.
 Kicker Björn Nittmo finished 46 of 53 in field goals and was sixth in the league in scoring.